Skip to content

 Why it matters

 This was the moment hacker culture lost its innocence in public.
-Morris became the first person convicted under the U.S. Computer Fraud and Abuse Act.
-The incident directly produced CERT, the first coordinated computer-emergency response team, and made "internet security" a profession rather than an afterthought.
+The worm made the front page of The New York Times, which named Morris within days.
+He became the first person tried and convicted under the 1986 Computer Fraud and Abuse Act: in 1990 he was sentenced to three years' probation, 400 hours of community service, and a fine of roughly $10,050.
+Cornell expelled him.
+The incident directly produced the CERT Coordination Center, funded by DARPA and established at Carnegie Mellon University in November 1988, the first coordinated computer-emergency response team, and it made "internet security" a profession rather than an afterthought.

 The lesson it set loose